-PIPEDA provides a list of physical, organizational, and technological measures that organizations may utilise in the safeguarding of personal information.
+PIPEDA provides a list of physical, organisational, and technological measures that organizations may utilise in the safeguarding of personal information.

 In the case of a breach of personal information under its control, an organization must notify the OPC if it is reasonable in the circumstances to believe that the breach creates a real risk of significant harm to an individual.
+The OPC guidance on reporting of breaches of security safeguards (the 'Reporting Guidance') clarifies that in assessing a breach's potential real risk of significant harm, an organisation should consider the sensitivity of the information and the probability of misuse.